How to Reduce Dating Anxiety

 Here are 5 Tips for Curious Dating:

 1) Be open-minded and optimistic - Focus on the positive possibilities within any social situation.
-Suspend judgment, concern, and don't "reading into things" negatively.
+Suspend judgment and concern and don't "read into things" negatively.
 Don't lay your own assumptions, beliefs, or thoughts over the interaction either.
 Rather, just enjoy the moment and pay attention to the good parts.
 Be optimistic, open, and positive.
 Notice the laughs, good jokes, and interesting opinions.

 2) Focus on them (not on yourself) - Really listen to what your potential partners or dates are saying.
 Listen to their words, notice their body language, smiles, and eye contact.
-Focus on communicating with them.
-Stay "outside" of yourself, ignore your internal reactions, and focused on them.
+Stay "outside" of yourself, ignore your internal reactions, and focus on them.
 Don't get stuck on your own thoughts, concerns, or opinions.
 Try to remember what they just said they liked, thought, felt, etc.

 3) Learn something new from them - Everyone has unique perspectives to share.
 Romantic partners and random strangers all have something interesting to teach.
 Try to learn it.
 Be curious about their lives.
 Try to find their unique perspective and what they have to share in the world.
 Really understand who they are and where they are coming from.

 4) Find the fun together - Keep the discussion on happy topics (especially with new people).
 Avoid asking about dramatic, traumatic, and negative events.
 This isn't the time for that.
 The goal is to be growth-oriented, to play, and to have both people enjoy the interaction.

 5) Share your good stuff too - Ask questions of others and share your positive opinions.
 Offer something about yourself that you particularly like as well.
 Teach them something fun back.
 Start a light and flirty discussion.
 Allow them to be curious about you too!

 Anxiety Essential Reads